headwinds/headwinds/docs/articles/google_app_password_help.md

 I know this is a bit of a detective process, but by systematically checking these points, we can pinpoint the cause and find the best solution for you.
 Let me know what you find after checking these things!
 ```

-I can responded with a link to this article! 🕵️
+I wish I could responded with a link to this article! 🕵️